pluja/awesome-privacy/README.md

 - [Briar](https://briarproject.org/) - Peer-to-peer encrypted messaging and forums.
 - [Tinfoil Chat](https://github.com/maqp/tfc) - Onion-routed, endpoint secure messaging system.
 - [Berty](https://berty.tech/) - The privacy-first messaging app that works with or without internet access, cellular data or trust in the network.

+## Link in Bio Tools

+[Keyoxide](https://keyoxide.org/) - A modern, secure and privacy-friendly platform to establish your decentralized online identity

 ## Link Shorteners